To become a 10x design engineer, you need to leverage engineering design tips. Then the more tips you use, the quicker you can level up.

 Don’t shoot yourself in the foot before you even start your design.

 An engineering problem may seem impossible at first but always keep an open mind.
-Some engineering problems simply require reinforced resources, such as the following:
+Because some engineering problems just need the following:

 - A larger engineering team